yungchuenng/robodm/README.md

 ## 📚 Citation

-If you use fog_x in your research, please cite:
+If you use robodm in your research, please cite:

 ```bibtex
 @article{chen2025robo,